-And years after the recession ostensibly ended, the growing ranks of the long-term unemployed mean more people whose skills and connections have grown stale as their job prospects dim.
+And years after the recession ended, the ranks of the long-term unemployed whose connections and skills have grown stale grow.

-And the new jobs the province is creating aren’t nearly as good as the ones it’s lost: There’s an increasing number of part-time, temporary work that leaves employees juggling multiple jobs just to pay the bills.
-And not having benefits means living in perpetual uncertainty that hurts not only their economy-lifting consumer spending but their health, as well.
+The new jobs the province is creating aren’t nearly as good as the ones being lost: There’s an increasing number of part-time, temporary work that leaves employees juggling multiple jobs just to pay the bills.
+And not having benefits means living with a precarity that hurts not only their economy-lifting consumer spending but their health as well.

-Long-term unemployment can stress you out, mess with your sleep patterns, trigger or exacerbate depression and has correlations with high blood pressure and heart disease as well as the frequency and severity of upper respiratory infections, says Chandrakant Shah, a professor at the University of Toronto who studies the impacts of unemployment on human health.
+Long-term unemployment can “cause stress, disrupt sleep patterns, trigger or exacerbate depression and has been linked to high blood pressure and heart disease,” says Chandrakant Shah, a professor at the University of Toronto who has studied the impacts of unemployment on human health.

 As of April there were 550,000 Ontarians looking for work.
 And while the province’s unemployment rate is at its lowest since December, 2008, the percentage of the working-age population either working or looking for work is at its lowest point this millennium.

-In the meantime, the province is replacing lost full-time gigs with part-time ones that pay less.
+In the meantime, the province is replacing lost full-time jobs with part-time ones that pay less.

-Last year, 421,000 Ontarians said they were working part time not by choice, but because they couldn’t find full-time work.
-More than half had virtually stopped looking.
+Last year, 421,000 Ontarians said they were working part-time not by choice, but because they couldn’t find full-time work.
+More than half had stopped looking.

-And the hourly wage difference is massive: The median non-unionized temporary worker in Ontario earned $13 an hour in April, compared to $20 an hour for the median permanent worker.
-(The disparities are far greater if you include unionized employees, who make significantly more)
+The hourly wage disparity is also massive: The median non-unionized temporary worker in Ontario earned $13 an hour in April compared with $20 an hour for the median permanent worker.
+The gap is far wider if you include unionized employees, who make significantly more.

-And while Kathleen Wynne, Tim Hudak and Andrea Horwath have all promised that the jobs their policies will create will be full-time ones, it isn’t clear how that will happen.
-Nor is it clear how they’ll target those most in need of work.
+And while Kathleen Wynne, Tim Hudak and Andrea Horwath have all promised that the jobs their policies will create will be full-time ones, it isn’t clear how that will happen, nor is it certain how they’ll target those most in need of work.